tommertron/sta/sta-tommertron/content/characters/korgath/index.md

 title = "Ensign Korgath"
 date = "2024-12-31"
 draft = false
-summary = "The first Nausicaan in Starfleet, a Security Officer with a storied past." showReadingTime = false
+summary = "The first Nausicaan in Starfleet, an Engineer Officer with a storied past." showReadingTime = false
 +++